Accelerated Master of Arts in Communication

 We typically notify applicants of their admission decision within two weeks of the application deadline.

-Students accepted into the fast-track program must also be accepted by the Graduate School during the final year of their undergraduate degree.
+Students accepted into the accelerated MA program must also be accepted by the Graduate School during the final year of their undergraduate degree.
 We will provide guidance on the application process as part of your enrollment in the program.

 Cost and Financial Aid

-Graduate-level coursework completed by fast-track students while earning their bachelor’s degree (up to 12 credits) is included in the cost of undergraduate tuition.
-Fast-track students are responsible for the cost of the remaining 21 credits required for the MA in Communication.
+Graduate-level coursework completed by accelerated MA students while earning their bachelor’s degree (up to 12 credits) is included in the cost of undergraduate tuition.
+Accelerated MA students are responsible for the cost of the remaining 21 credits required for the MA in Communication.

 Information about graduate tuition can be found on the UConn Office of the Bursar’s website.